spike/CompetitiveProgramming/resources/README.md

 https://www.freecodecamp.org/news/debugging-like-competitive-programmers/

-Also if you follow one of the EPI books, they have a free test suite you can download from their site.
+Also if you follow one of the EPI books, they have a free test suite and stub code you can download from their site.

 https://elementsofprogramminginterviews.com/